 The trip to South Africa, where “extremes were so extreme,” made Hobson “more cognizant of injustice” in America.
 “Seeing all sorts of people who worked hard and … still didn’t get the same opportunity … shook some of my basic foundations and what I thought [the] work ethic in America was all about.”

 Being the first undergraduate summer intern ever hired by minority-owned Ariel Investments led to a permanent job.
 The company was small, very young, scrappy, very diverse, with people working around the clock doing whatever it takes.
 “My position was to work on special projects in the marketing department related to the growth of our mutual funds …” In the newsletter, Hobson wrote in laymen’s terms “stories about what affected us, stories about where our investment strategy was rooted.”

-During the short time it has taken for her to rise from Director of Marketing to President, Hobson has evangelized about the need for the Black community to invest “on par with our white counterparts,” noting the disparity of investments between Blacks and whites with similar income.
-“And if we do that then we will we will have changed the paradigm in this country on wealth creation [and see] grandmothers retiring and going to Florida to the beach, spending more time with their grandchildren versus what we see right now largely in our community where we work until we die.”
+During the short time it has taken for her to rise from Director of Marketing to President, Hobson has noted the disparity of investments between Blacks and whites with similar income and has evangelized about the need for the Black community to invest “on par with our white counterparts.”
+“And if we do that then we will have changed the paradigm in this country on wealth creation [and see] grandmothers retiring and going to Florida to the beach, spending more time with their grandchildren versus what we see right now largely in our community where we work until we die.”